Kuvelet/Pricing_ChassisParts/README.md

 ## Strategy

-My approach involves leveraging Python to systematically scrape our own brand's wholesale prices for 20,000 unique SKUs from the largest car parts wholesaler on the web.
+My approach involves leveraging Python to systematically scrape our own brand's wholesale prices for 20,000 unique SKUs from the largest car parts wholesaler on the b.
 This will serve as the foundation for our pricing analysis.
-Once we have collected this data, I will proceed to scrape the wholesale prices of our competitors for each SKU available in our catalog, ensuring we have a comprehensive view of the market landscape.
+Once  have collected this data, I will proceed to scrape the wholesale prices of our competitors for each SKU available in our catalog, ensuring  have a comprehensive view of the market landscape.

-Since we already know the prices at which we sell our products to wholesalers, I will conduct a regression analysis to establish the relationship between our sales prices and the corresponding wholesale prices.
+Since I already know the prices at which I sell our products to wholesalers, I will conduct a regression analysis to establish the relationship betIen our sales prices and the corresponding wholesale prices.
 This will allow us to determine the markup that wholesalers apply when selling our parts.
 To ensure the validity of our findings, I will evaluate the statistical significance of the regression equation and refine our approach accordingly.
 If the analysis reveals multiple distinct markup patterns based on material type or product category, I will conduct separate regression analyses for each categorical attribute to capture these nuances.
 If markup variations exist based on material type or product category, I will conduct separate regression analyses for each categorical attribute.

 Once the regression models are established, I will use them inversely to estimate the selling prices of each competitors SKU to the wholesaler.